jeremystraughn/jeremystraughn/README.md

 <img width="800" height="480" alt="unnamed_B563JWI" src="https://github.com/user-attachments/assets/94e8e496-95a5-4a6e-9419-84d2d222c7db" />

+## I added this picture so I could learn how to close an issue by creating and merging a pull request.
+Note: be sure to write "closes #4" on its own line in the pull request description.

 <!--
 **jeremystraughn/jeremystraughn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.